-People of color make up an increasing share of the regional population.
-The portion of residents who identify as people of color has been increasing steadily over the past several decades; from under one percent in 1960 to 28 percent in 2020.
+People of color make up an increasing share of people who live in the region.
+The portion who identify as people of color has been increasing steadily over the past several decades; from under 1% in 1960 to 28% in 2020.
 Figure 4.16 shows how the racial and ethnic makeup of the region's population changed between 2000 and 2020.